janheindejong/outhouse/backend/README.md

 ## CI/CD

 I'm using GitHub Actions on this project, configured in `../.github/workflows/`.
 The CI/CD is limited to testing, building and pushing of a Docker image.
 Deploying is (for now) still a manual task.
+The image is pushed to `janheindejong/outhouse-api:latest` for both `arm64` and `amd64`.